WayneCrawford/bruit-fm/index.md

 # BRUIT-FM

 This is the point of entry for the BRUIT-FM project.
-You will find links to descriptions of the project parts, as well as project management pages.
+You will find links to descriptions of the project parts and to project management pages.
+We will try to keep this site up-to-date with the "big-picture" items, whereas the project managment pages let you communicate, share documents and plan.
+There is an [overall project managment page](https://resana.numerique.gouv.fr/public/perimetre/consulter/121414) and a page for each work package.
+Subpackages can also have their own project managment page if need be

 ## The Project